-- The following items must be enclosed with the entry form: - a.
-A recent digital colour photograph (300 dpi of head and shoulders), for use in the official competition programme should you be selected to participate.
-It may be emailed to: joubeae@unisa.ac.za - b.
-A typewritten ENGLISH copy of your concise biography (no more than 100 words) and two recommendations by teachers and/or professional musicians. - c.
-Proof of payment of the entry fee of R200. - d.
-A certified copy of your birth certificate or identity document showing your date of birth and nationality. - e.
-DVD recording.
-(See Qualifying Round on page 6.)
+- The following items must be enclosed with the entry form: - A recent digital colour photograph (300 dpi of head and shoulders), for use in the official competition programme should you be selected to participate.
+It may be emailed to: boshimk@unisa.ac.za - A typewritten ENGLISH copy of your concise biography (no more than 100 words) and two recommendations by teachers and/or professional musicians.

+- Proof of payment of the entry fee of R250. - A certified copy of your birth certificate or identity document showing your date of birth and nationality. - Links to your online application videos (See Qualifying Round on page 7 & 8).
+Please ensure all links are active.

-The aforementioned items must be sent to:
+The aforementioned items must be sent electronically to: